University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-3.md

 :::
 ::::::

 Pick whichever style you want and stick with it.
-I prefer to use underlines because I think it's more obvious, but has the downside of being limited to two levels of heading and subheading.

 :::